soloberke/Correlation-Between-Inflation-Rates-and-Obesity-Rates-Across-Countries/README.md

-Understanding Obesity Through Economic and Environmental Factors Project Overview

-Obesity is one of the most widespread global health challenges today, affecting millions of people worldwide and creating major public health concerns.
-Although obesity is commonly associated with individual lifestyle choices, broader economic and environmental conditions may also influence obesity levels across countries.

-This project investigates whether macroeconomic factors such as inflation and environmental factors such as fast food availability are associated with obesity rates across countries.

-By combining multiple global datasets and applying statistical analysis together with machine learning methods, the project aims to explore whether these variables can explain or predict obesity levels at a country scale.

-Motivation

-The motivation behind this project comes from the idea that economic pressure and food accessibility may influence dietary behavior.

-Rising inflation can affect:

-food affordability
-purchasing behavior
-consumption habits
-access to healthier food options

-At the same time, fast food availability may shape eating patterns and nutritional choices.

-Although these relationships are frequently discussed in public discourse, their actual statistical relationship across countries is not always clear.

-Therefore, this project aims to explore whether inflation rates and fast food density have measurable relationships with obesity rates.

-Research Questions

-This project focuses on the following research questions:

-Is there a relationship between inflation rates and obesity?
-Does fast food availability influence obesity rates?
-Do countries with higher fast food density exhibit higher obesity levels?
-Can inflation and fast food density together predict obesity rates using machine learning models?
-Hypotheses
-Inflation and Obesity
-H0 (Null Hypothesis): There is no relationship between inflation and obesity.
-H1 (Alternative Hypothesis): There is a relationship between inflation and obesity.
-Fast Food Density and Obesity
-H0: There is no relationship between fast food density and obesity.
-H1: There is a relationship between fast food density and obesity.
-Group Comparison
-H0: There is no difference in obesity rates between countries with high and low fast food density.
-H1: There is a difference.
-Dataset Description

-The final dataset contains country-level observations for the year 2022.

-The following variables were used in the analysis:

-Variable	Description
-country	Country name
-inflation_rate	Consumer price inflation (%)
-obesity_rate	Adult obesity prevalence (%)
-population	Total population
-fast_food_count	Number of McDonald’s locations fast_food_per_million	Fast food density normalized by population

-A new variable called fast_food_per_million was generated to standardize fast food availability across countries.

-Data Sources

-The project combines multiple publicly available datasets.

-Dataset	Source	Purpose
-Inflation Data	World Bank	Inflation analysis Population Data	World Bank	Population normalization Obesity Data	Our World in Data / WHO	Obesity prevalence Fast Food Data	Kaggle	McDonald’s store counts
-Data Collection and Preparation

-The data collection process involved combining multiple datasets into a unified dataframe.

-The preprocessing stage included:

-downloading datasets from public sources cleaning missing values reshaping World Bank datasets standardizing country names filtering for the year 2022 merging datasets generating derived variables

-The final processed dataset was stored as:

-merged_dataset.csv
-Methodology

-The project follows a complete data science workflow.

-1. Data Collection and Cleaning

-The raw datasets were cleaned and transformed into a consistent format before analysis.

-Key preprocessing steps:

-handling missing values
-reshaping datasets
-country-level standardization
-merging multiple datasets
-creating normalized variables
-2. Exploratory Data Analysis (EDA)

-EDA techniques were used to visually inspect distributions and relationships between variables.
+Understanding Obesity Through Economic and Environmental Factors
+1. Motivation

+Obesity is one of the most widespread global health challenges today.
+Although obesity is often associated with personal lifestyle choices, broader economic and environmental conditions may also influence obesity levels across countries.

+In particular, inflation may affect food affordability, consumption behavior, and access to healthier food options.
+Similarly, fast food availability may shape dietary patterns and eating habits.
+Countries with easier access to fast food and changing economic conditions may exhibit different obesity patterns.

+In this project, I aim to explore the relationship between inflation rates, fast food availability, and obesity rates across countries by combining multiple global datasets.
+I will investigate whether countries with higher inflation rates and higher fast food density also demonstrate higher obesity rates, and whether these variables can meaningfully explain obesity differences between countries.

+By examining these relationships, this project aims to better understand the economic and environmental dimensions of obesity and highlight the complexity of global health inequalities.

+2. Research Questions and Sub-Questions
+Main Question

+How do inflation rates and fast food availability affect obesity rates across countries?

+Sub-Questions
+Does higher inflation relate to higher obesity rates?
+Does fast food density increase obesity levels?
+Do countries with higher fast food density exhibit higher obesity rates?
+Can inflation and fast food density together predict obesity rates?
+Are these relationships statistically significant?
+3. Hypotheses
+H1

+Countries with higher inflation rates and higher fast food density will tend to have higher obesity rates.

+H2

+Higher fast food density per million people is associated with higher obesity rates.

+H3

+Higher inflation rates are associated with changes in obesity rates due to changing food affordability and consumption patterns.

+H4

+Inflation and fast food density together can partially explain obesity differences across countries through machine learning and regression models.

+H0 (Null Hypothesis)

+Inflation rates and fast food density have no statistically significant relationship with obesity rates.

+4. Data Description
+Dataset	Variable(s)	Why Used
+World Bank – Inflation Data	Consumer price inflation (%)	Main economic indicator Our World in Data / WHO – Obesity Data	Adult obesity prevalence (%)	Main dependent variable World Bank – Population Data	Total population	Used for normalization Kaggle – McDonald’s Global Store Dataset	Number of McDonald’s locations by country	Indicator of fast food availability Final Variables Used inflation_rate obesity_rate population fast_food_count fast_food_per_million

+A new variable called fast_food_per_million was generated to normalize fast food availability across countries.

+5. Data Source and Collection

+All datasets used in this project are publicly available and were collected from reliable international sources.

+The datasets were downloaded from:

+World Bank
+Our World in Data
+WHO-based obesity datasets
+Kaggle

+The data preparation process included:

+cleaning missing values
+reshaping World Bank datasets
+standardizing country names
+filtering for the year 2022
+merging datasets into a unified dataframe

+Additionally, fast food density per million people was calculated to standardize fast food availability across countries.

+All data used in this project are aggregated public datasets and do not contain personal information.

+6. Methodology – How the Analysis Was Conducted

+The project follows a structured data science workflow combining statistical analysis and machine learning methods.

+Exploratory Data Analysis (EDA)

+First, descriptive statistics and visualizations were used to observe relationships between variables.

 The following visualizations were created: